JackBilbo/lxn-discus/README.md

 When a pilot crosses the start line, his/her average speed and flown distance is shown in the list.
 The list will now be sorted by distance flown, effectively a live ranking of the race.
 When a pilot crosses the finish line, total task time will be displayed instead of distance flown and used for sorting.

+Communication is done via a google cloud service that has a traffic limit, so the feature might not always be available.

 <h2>Installation:</h2>